0rpc/zerorpc-python/doc/protocol.md

 arguments, you can use a wrapper; e.g. expose a function like "call_with_kwargs(function_name, args, kwargs)", where args is a list, and kwargs a dict.
-It might be an interesting idea to add such a helper function into ZeroRPC default methods (see below for definitions of existing default methods).
+It might be an interesting idea to add such a helper function into zerorpc default methods (see below for definitions of existing default methods).

 Response:

  - Event's name: string "OK"
  - Event's args: tuple containing the returned value

 > Note that if the return value is a tuple, it is itself wrapped inside a
 > tuple - again, for backward compatibility reasons.